 8. Visit Arlington National Cemetery

 Arlington National Cemetery is one of the best known military cemeteries in our nation and the world.

 And we have put together a guide to help you plan your visit here.

-8. Visit a Museum
+9. Visit a Smithsonian Museum

-Read our guide to museums in Washington DC and how to get tickets to the Smithsonians.
+For more information, read our guide to museums in Washington DC and how to get tickets to the Smithsonians.

 Tourist attraction passes bundle together many popular attractions and tours into one discounted price and can save you over 50%.

 They also can save you time with skip-the-ticket-line privileges.

 Here we detail how these passes work and help you decide which, if any, is best for you.

 July is a a bit steamy weather-wise so sometimes spending some time outside after the sun goes down is a better time to see the city.